Report suspicious emails received in your McGill Inbox

 If you cannot restore the email, we recommend asking the sender to resend it, after first checking to confirm that you haven’t blocked the sender in Outlook.

-Report phishing through text message (SMS), Teams message, phone call, or other non-email methods
+Report phishing received through text message (SMS), phone call, or other non-email methods

-While the majority of phishing attacks happen through email, attackers use other techniques to entrap victims.
-If you experience phishing through the methods listed below, please report it to the IT Service Desk through this form, providing as much information as you can, including time, date, and screenshots if available.
+While most phishing attacks happen through email, attackers use other techniques to entrap victims.
+If you experience phishing through the methods listed below, please report it through this form, providing as much information as you can, including time, date, and screenshots if available.

 references